 \section{Frames and reproducing pairs taking values in a RKHS}

-In this section we will mainly investigate two questions.
-First, given a RKHS, what can be said about the pointwise behavior of frames and how can the reproducing kernel be characterized.
-Second, which conditions on a frame ensure that the space possesses a reproducing kernel.\\ The following result adapts the arguments of the proof of \cite[Theorem 3.12]{paul09} to the case of reproducing pairs. \begin{theorem} Let $\H_{K}$ be a RKHS and $\Psi=\{\phi_i\}_{i\in\I},\ \Phi=\{\psi_i\}_{i\in\I}\subset\H_K$.
-The pair $(\Psi,\Phi)$ is a reproducing pair for $\H_K$ if, and only if, there exists $A\in GL(\H_K)$ such that
+In this section, we investigate the pointwise behavior of frames in RKHS, characterize the reproducing kernel and introduce sufficient conditions on a frame that ensures the existence of a reproducing kernel.\\ The following result adapts the arguments of \cite[Theorem 3.12]{paul09} to reproducing pairs. \begin{theorem} Let $\H_{K}$ be a RKHS and $\Psi=\{\phi_i\}_{i\in\I},\ \Phi=\{\psi_i\}_{i\in\I}\subset\H_K$.
+The pair $(\Psi,\Phi)$ is a reproducing pair for $\H_K$ if and only if there exists $A\in GL(\H_K)$ such that

 where the series converges pointwise.
-In particular, $A$ is unique and given by $S_{\Psi,\Phi}^{-1}$. \end{theorem} \proof Let $(\Psi,\Phi)$ be a reproducing pair, it holds
+In particular, $A$ is uniquely given by $S_{\Psi,\Phi}^{-1}$. \end{theorem} \proof If $(\Psi,\Phi)$ is a reproducing pair, then